-Take the 2012/13 Aviva Premiership, for example.
-The top points scorer was Harlequins' Nick Evans, and the top try scorers both came from Wasps (Varndell and Wade); Harlequins finished third in the league with a 68% win rate, Wasps finished eighth with a 41% win rate.
+Take the 2018 Six Nations, for example.
+The top points scorer was France's Maxime Machenaud; France finished fourth in the table with just two wins and three defeats.
+Meanwhile, in the 2017/18 Aviva Premiership, Josh Adams finished joint-top try scorer with 13 for Worcester Warriors, who finished second bottom in the 12-team division.
 So although they are valuable bits of data to hold for total points and individual scorer markets, individual performers are no guarantee when you're looking at match winner and handicap markets.

 At the other end of the spectrum are total mismatches.
 In these instances, a handicap bet can be used in two ways.
 If you're confident the favourite really will hugely outscore their opponent, use a heavy handicap to gain half decent odds.
 If you think an underdog will give them a run for their money, play them with as small a handicap as you dare to earn high prices.

 When playing with this approach, it's good to find a bookie who offers a range of handicap bets.
 Some simply calculate a 'fair' margin and offer that as a handicap.
-For example, prior to the Scotland vs England Six Nations matchup of the 8th of February, Paddy Power Sports offered handicap bets with a margin of +/- 10.
-But the more adventurous gambler could visit Bet365 Sports where handicaps on offer range from 3.5 to 17, giving much greater flexibility in the risk you take.
+For example, prior to the Scotland vs England Six Nations matchup last year, Paddy Power Sports offered handicap bets with a margin of +/- 10.
+But the more adventurous gambler could visit Bet365 where handicaps on offer range from 3.5 to 17, giving much greater flexibility in the risk you take.